 (THIS BLOG POST IS SPONSORED BY GOLDFISH/PEPPERIDGE FARM but all words and the video we made are my own)

 We didn’t hesitate to say yes, because we LOVE Goldfish.
-They’re tasty, they’re non-GMO, and hey.
-They smile at you.
+They’re tasty, they don’t have artificial flavors or preservatives, and hey – they smile at you.
 What food smiles at you?
 Goldfish!

 Having Fun Making a Stop-Animation Movie

 Making a stop-animation video was both easier and more difficult than I’d realized.
 The hardest part is probably finding a way to keep your phone or iPad in place while you move the objects around the scene.

 We had a few stop-animation fails, where I realized that the angle of the photo was changing each time, but finally, I rigged up a business card holder to the table for the 3D scenes, and used a file holder for the final one looking down.